datastaxdevs/workshop-streaming-game/README.md

     gp open .env

 (the second line will simply open the `.env` file in the editor).
-Fill the file with the values found earlier on your Astra Streaming "Connect" tab (leave the other lines unchanged; _keep the quotes in the file_):
+Fill the first lines in the file with the values found earlier on your Astra Streaming "Connect" tab (_keep the quotes in the file_):

 - `STREAMING_TENANT`: your very own tenant name as chosen earlier when creating the topic (step `1b`); it should be something like `gameserver-abc`.
 - `SERVICE_URL`: it looks similar to `pulsar+ssl://pulsar-aws-useast2.streaming.datastax.com:6651`